buttermilk-crypto/tweetPepper/README.md

 The implementation contains a nice class hierarchy for keys.
 The chief benefit is strong typing to represent the keys which otherwise would be merely byte arrays.

-All keys contain some meta data, which currently is defined as the date and time of creation, the Block type, and the key usage (boxing, signing, or secretbox).
+All keys contain some metadata, which currently is defined as the date and time of creation, the Block type, and the key usage (boxing, signing, or secretbox).

 ## Blocks and KMUs

-In my work on identifying a replacement for some of the classic ASN.1 structures such as PKCS#12, (which has been described as "a transfer syntax for personal identity information, including private keys, certificates, miscellaneous secrets, and extensions") I have found that JSON provides the best feature set.
-In the current scenario we are working with Blocks and KMUs, or Key Material Units.
-These have JSON representations and are probably best illustrated in that format.
+PKCS#12 has been described as "a transfer syntax for personal identity information, including private keys, certificates, miscellaneous secrets, and extensions".
+In my work on identifying a replacement for this type of general construct, I find JSON provides the best contemporary encoding.

+Blocks and KMUs (or Key Material Units) are map-like data structures which have simple JSON representations.
+They are intended to replace the complexity of the security objects built on ASN.1 with something more amenable to the project of ubiquitous cryptography.

 A Block is essentially a named map.
+I sometimes use the terminology "distinguished map."
 The name is intended to be unique across the use domain of the data, e.g., if the domain is the internet, the name should be unique across all of the internet.
-The best way to achieve this is with a UUID.
+The best way I have found to achieve this is with a UUID.
 UUIDs are 128 bit data structures, they have a standard textual representation, and are easy to process in almost any programming language.

-Blocks are intentionally limited to String key-value pairs - numbers or other JSON constructs are not expected to be present in any block.
+The map part of the block is intentionally limited to String key-value pairs.

 Blocks have types.
 The type is essentially a descriptor for what we expect to find in the block, for example an -S type block is a signature block and is expected to have signature-related data and nothing else.
 A -C type block contains contact information and nothing else.
 And so on.
-The com.cryptoregistry.tweet.pepper.BlockType enum defines the types.
+The com.cryptoregistry.tweet.pepper.BlockType enum defines these types.

 The block type is appended at the end of the name of the block using a dash and a capital letter, e.g., <UUID>-D.